 1. Declutter The House

 Everything had to be made baby-proof.
 There was no longer enough upward space to keep things out of reach.
 Many things I owned were no longer appropriate for this season of life.
-Some may be again in the future, and others I was certain no longer aligned with my priorities.
+Some may be again in the future.
+Others no longer aligned with my priorities.
 Before baby #3 arrived, I took a hard, honest look at everything.
 Room by room, I decluttered.
 Nothing was safe.

-The likelihood of having 12 over for coffee?
-Near impossible.
-Kitchen drawers and cabinets were ruthlessly cleared out.
-Countertop items were scaled back in preparation for four curious little hands always reaching for something.
-I was already outnumbered, and now I would be playing defense with one less hand in play holding a new born.
+The likelihood of hosting 12 people for coffee?
+Nearly impossible.
+I ruthlessly cleared out kitchen drawers and cabinets.
+I scaled back items on the countertops, knowing four curious little hands would always reach for something.
+I was already outnumbered.
+Now I had to play defense with one less hand while holding a newborn.
 I applied that same critical eye to every space: the bathroom, the bedrooms, the living areas.
 The goal was a safe environment my children could move room to room independently.
 Freedom within limits.
 Little ones #1 and #2 could dress, toilet, play and tidy up with as little adult interference as possible while I tended to baby #3.
 This meant streamlining spaces to remove hazards and temptations.

 Decluttering wasn’t just about making space in our home.
 It was about shifting our mindset to meet our current reality.
 Letting go of possessions that no longer serve us, and releasing the expectations of what life used to be.
 The home needed to work for all of us.
 A space that still speaks to our tastes adults without being a total baby takeover.